arifulAJ/healthcare-hospital/README.md

-# khawaja younuse ali medical collage ad hospital.
+# khawaja younuse ali medical collage and hospital.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).